 We deal in EJIL with the world we live in - often with its worst and most violent pathologies, often with its most promising signs of hope for a better world.
 But, inevitably, since our vehicle is scholarship, we reify this world.
 Roaming Charges is designed not just to offer a moment of aesthetic relief, but to remind us of the ultimate subject of our scholarly reflections: we alternate between photos of places - the world we live in - and photos of people - who we are, the human condition.
-We eschew the direct programmatic photograph: people shot up; the ravages of pollution and all other manner of photojournalism.
+We eschew the direct programmatic photograph: people shot up; the ravages of pollution or the latest group photograph of ICJ judges.